LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 3. In the interaction, enter "Goodbye" as the sample user statement, and press Enter.

-    For this User Says interaction to match on user input, we need to add some patterns.
+    For this User Says interaction to match user input, you need to add some patterns.

 4. Click the Interaction Details icon <img style="width:35px" src="img/ConvoBuilder/helloworld/interaction_details_icon.png"> , and then click **Settings**.